Llywelwyn/pda/README.md

-  list         List the contents of a store move         Move a key remove       Delete one or more keys set          Set a key to a given value
+  list         List the contents of a store move         Move a key remove       Delete one or more keys run          Get the value of a key and execute it set          Set a key to a given value

 Store commands: